BibleGet-I-O/bibleget-wordpress/readme.txt

 == Changelog ==

+= 6.1 =
+* Fix typo in PHP update_option function

 = 6.0 =
 * Ensure that default options are defined on activation

 = 5.9 =
 * Gutenberg block now has all possible options in the sidebar, which are in synchronized to Customizer options
-* Customizer has better UI, even though it doesn't have all the options from the Customizer
+* Customizer has better UI, even though it doesn't have all the layout options that the Gutenberg block has
 * An update to the html output from the BibleGet server requests required an update to the plugin handling logic of the html structure
 * Better handling both from the BibleGet endpoint and from the plugin for rendering of Bible book names in WP interface language when using non catholic versions with different book numbering